QuantEcon/lecture-source-py/source/rst/smoothing_tax.rst

 Also, start the system in Markov state :math:`2` (war) with initial government assets :math:`- 10`, so that the government starts the war in debt and :math:`b_2 = -10`.

-We provide further examples of tax-smoothing models with a finite Markov state in the lecture :doc:`More Finite Markov Chain Tax-Smoothing Examples <smoothing_tax>`.

 More Finite Markov Chain Tax-Smoothing Examples